30 Seconds To Save A Life: Save the Children

 Write your 100 words about a great health professional you have encountered in your life.

-Add a link to the petition and either link or add in some information from Save the Children about the #Healthworkers campaign
+Add a link to the petition and either link or add in some information from Save the Children about the #Healthworkers campaign.

 Link to a number of other bloggers/ vloggers and ask them to do the same.

-Tweet about this, facebook mention it, remark on google plus, talk to your Mum on the phone, whatever you can do to spread this to just a few more people, please do it.
+Tweet about this, Facebook mention it, remark on google plus, talk to your Mum on the phone, whatever you can do to spread this to just a few more people, please do it.

-We are really lucky to have a great health care service in this country that sometimes we take for granted .I have 4 children and 3 of them need help when they were born.
+My 100 (ish) Words: We are really lucky to have a great health care service in this country that sometimes we take for granted.
+I have 4 children and 3 of them need help when they were born.

-My first was born was 2 weeks early and had Jaundice having to stay in hospital for over a week with him in a special cot with a light over him and a orange frame over his eyes to protect him was one of the first scariest thing I ever experienced.
+My first was born was 2 weeks early and had jaundice, so having to stay in hospital for over a week with him in a special cot with a light over him and a orange frame over his eyes to protect him was one of the first scariest thing I ever experienced.

-My second son was born blue with the cord around his neck and my 3rd son was born with grunt from swallowing to much fluid on the way out.All my children were fine when they left the hospital due to the great staff we have on the NHS and no child should be born to die.
+All my children were fine when they left the hospital due to the great staff we have on the NHS and no child should be born to die.

-Also on giving birth to my second child I could have easily died due to the tear I gain in child birth and the blood I was losing without the help of proper train staff I would not be here now and every woman should have the chance to have proper health care.
+Also on giving birth to my second child, I could have easily died due to the tear I gain in child birth and the blood I was losing without the help of proper train staff I would not be here now and every woman should have the chance to have proper health care.

-Please tag yourself into this as when I have tagged people before they don’t reply so I am tagging anyone who would like to help and this is where you add your link to the hop below..
+Please tag yourself into this as when I have tagged people before they don’t reply so I am tagging anyone who would like to help and this is where you add your link to the hop below.

 This list has now closed.